sonvotuz/city-travel-api/README.md

 ## Optimizations

-I would have collected more data for the API so users can get more information about the places like how to get there, things to do in that place, great friendly hostel, and so on rather than only displaying the place's image and a short description about the place.
+I would have collected more data for the API so users can get more information about the places like how to get there, things to do in that place, great friendly hostel, and local food rather than only displaying the place's image and a short description about the place.
 Would seriously think about optimizing the API data before launching the second version of this, which will contain tons of useful information and feature that help traveller.

 ## Lessons Learned: